 December 25, 2023

-The route to Kitagishima Island is a bit complicated.
-Sanyo Kisen passenger ships operate from Sumiyoshi Port, a five-minute walk from Kasaoka Station, with service to Oura Port and Kusunoki Port on Kitagishima Island's east coast.
-Kasaoka's other port, Fushigoe Port, is located just past the tunnel and is a short 15-minute walk from the station.
-Ferries from Fushigoe Port operate to Kitagishima Island's north coast, serving Toyoura Port and Kanafuro Port.
+The ferry routes to Kitagishima Island are a bit complicated.
+Sumiyoshi Port, a 5-minute walk from Kasaoka Station, is served by Sanyo Kisen passenger ships, with services to Oura Port and Kusunoki Port on Kitagishima's east coast.
+Fushikoshi Port, another port in Kasaoka, is located beyond a tunnel and is about a 15-minute walk from the station.
+From Fushikoshi Port, ferries operate to Kitagishima's north coast, with services to Toyoura Port and Kanefuro Port.

-Many of the scenic spots, such as the stone quarries, are located between Toyoura Port and Kanafuro Port, so you can simply change your arrival and departure ports by taking the ferry.
+Many of the sights, such as the quarries, are located between Toyoura Port and Kanefuro Port, so you can simply change your arrival and departure ports when using the ferry.

-The island is large enough that it would take a full day to walk around the entire island.
-I took a day trip, arriving at Kanafuro at 2:10 PM and departing from Toyoura at 4:26 PM.
-It's easy enough to see the sights in the northern part of the island.
+The island is large enough that it takes a full day to walk around it.
+I went on a day trip, arriving at Kanefuro at 2:10 PM and departing Toyoura at 4:26 PM.
+This is enough time to see the sights in the northern part of the island.